 Criticisms of MFBT

-MFBT has been criticized for being behaviorally focused and not providing enough space to explore the impact of the AN on the patient’s life and identity as well as their families’ life, especially in the initial phase of treatment.5 MFBT may also not be effective with patients who are more mature or patients with a longer duration of AN.9
+MFBT has been criticized for being behaviorally focused and not providing enough space to explore the impact of the anorexia on the patient’s life and identity as well as their family’s life, especially in the initial phase of treatment.5 MFBT may also not be effective with patients who are more mature or patients with a longer duration of anorexia nervosa.9

-Maudsley therapy has been criticized for failing to address body-image issues and perfectionistic tendencies associated with AN, and oftentimes the patient needs to seek further treatment once weight has been restored to work through these other problem areas.
+Maudsley therapy has been criticized for failing to address body-image issues and perfectionistic tendencies associated with anorexia, and oftentimes the patient needs to seek further eating disorder therapy once weight has been restored to work through these other problem areas.

 An Example of the Maudsley Approach

 Sally’s mom took Sally to the pediatrician where she was diagnosed with anorexia nervosa by her pediatrician.
 Sally is 5’5” and at her last annual physical, Sally weighed 125 lbs (20.8 Body Mass Index; BMI).
-But recently, when Sally came to see her pediatrician, she was underweight, weighing only 100lbs (16.64 BMI).
-Sally’s pediatrician evaluated Sally and concluded that she has AN.
+But recently, when Sally came to see her pediatrician, she was underweight, weighing only 100 lbs (16.64 BMI).
+Sally’s pediatrician evaluated Sally and concluded that she has anorexia nervosa.
 The pediatrician advised that the family seek treatment for Sally while she continued to be monitored medically for any complications related to AN by the pediatrician.

-Sally’s parents reached out to Dr. M, an MFBT therapist to set up an appointment.
+Sally’s parents reached out to Dr. M, an MFBT therapist, to set up an appointment.
 During the initial call, Dr. M sounded very concerned and conveyed to the parents the seriousness of the AN—that this was a life-threatening crisis that the parents needed to manage.
-Dr. M also emphasized the need for the entire family (everyone in the household) to be present for the therapy, and confirmed that Sally would have medical monitoring from her pediatrician.
+Dr. M also emphasized the need for the entire family to be present for the therapy, and confirmed that Sally would have medical monitoring from her pediatrician.

 Phase 1 (sessions 1-10)